MaciukasM/VU-hash-function/README.md

 ## Conlusion
 The hash is, more or less, capable of passing the aforementioned requirements.
 1. It accepts a string of any length as an input and the output is always 256-bit long.
+Also, you can't find out the input just by looking at the output.
 2. It is deterministic (i.e. the same input always generates the same output).
-3. It is reasonably fast and compares well with other popular hash functions (see [test5](#5.-Comparing-to-other-functions))
+3. It is reasonably fast and compares well with other popular hash functions (see [test #5](#5-Comparing-to-other-functions)).
+The time complexity of this function is linear (O(n)).
-4.
+4. The hash seems to be collision resistant as well (see [test #3](#3-Collision-test)).
+5. Lastly, the function somewhat satisfies the 'avalanche effect' requirement (see [test #4](#4-Hash-difference-in-percentage)).

+All in all, it is an effective function that is both collision resistant and showcases some properties of the 'avalanche effect'.
+In terms of speed, it compares pretty well with other functions, although, it goes without saying that these hash functions are way more reliable in terms of security.

+Probably the main way of upgrading this function would be to improve the average bit difference between two hashes.